microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.TraceHorizons.document.md

-In this example, you've configured your filter to collect these logs into a fixed memory Flight Recorder where they remain until an issue triggers an .Action.
-These logs are stored in the Flight Recorder, where they stay until either the buffer wraps or the .Action emits the entire log into your observability backends.
+In this example, you've configured your filter to collect these logs into a fixed memory Flight Recorder where they remain until an issue triggers an Action.
+These logs are then stored in the Flight Recorder, where they stay until either the buffer wraps or the Action emits the entire log into your observability backends.

-When in .Action does trigger the egressing Flight Recorder.
+Should an Action trigger the egressing Flight Recorder.
 It'll go into your standard observability backends where your developers can enjoy a higher fidelity amount of logging than when operating in an nominal case.